kashmir96/osoappliance/content/directory/appliance-repair-technicians/coastal-electronics.md

 categories: ["New Zealand"]
 tags: ["New Plymouth"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/coastal-electronics.webp
+ image: /img/laundryappliance/38.webp
- alt: 'Logo for Coastal Electronics the New Zealand from New Plymouth'
+ alt: 'NewZealand from coastalelectronics'
 ---

 # Coastal Electronics is an Appliance Repair Technician Company operating in New Plymouth, New Zealand.